qmk/qmk_firmware/docs/feature_key_overrides.md

 # Key Overrides

 Key overrides allow you to override modifier-key combinations to send a different modifier-key combination or perform completely custom actions.
 The behavior is like this: If `modifiers w` + `key x` are pressed, replace these keys with `modifiers y` + `key z` in the keyboard report.
-You can use key overrides in a similar way to layer keys to activate custom keycodes, with a number of benefits: You completely keep the original use of the modifier keys, while being able to save space by removing layer keys from your keyboard.
+You can use key overrides in a similar way to momentary layer/fn keys to activate custom keycodes, with a number of benefits: You completely keep the original use of the modifier keys, while being able to save space by removing fn keys from your keyboard.
 You can also easily configure _combinations of modifiers_ to trigger different actions than individual modifiers, and much more.
 The possibilities are quite vast and this documentation contains a few examples for inspiration throughout.

 For example, you may configure a key override to send `brightness up/down` when holding down `ctrl` and pressing `volume up/down`.
 You could also configure that pressing `shift` + `backspace` sends `delete`.